learn-co-students/dsc-0-10-06-simple-linear-regression-online-ds-sp-000/README.md

 Following image that we saw in previous lesson explains this further.
 ![](https://rasbt.github.io/mlxtend/user_guide/regressor/LinearRegression_files/simple_regression.png)

 The slope (m) of a line is the **change in Y over the change in X** (Δy/Δx shown above).
-For example, a slope of 4/3 means as the x-value increases by 4 units, the y-value moves up by 3 units on average.
+For example, a slope of 4/3 means as the x-value increases by 3 units, the y-value moves by 4 units on average.

 The y-intercept (b) is the value on the y-axis **where the line crosses the axis**.
 For example, in the equation y= 2x +2, the line crosses the y-axis at the value b = 2.
 The coordinates of this point would be (0, 2).
 >When a line crosses the y-axis, the x-value is always 0.